-In case you have not heard yet, Funan has undergone a 3-year refurbishment and has reopened on the 28th of June (11:30am to the public), with highlights including Dyson’s first standalone store in Singapore, Wild Rice theatre and studio, TFX fitness centre, and Golden Village multiplex.
+Funan has undergone a 3-year refurbishment and has reopened in 2019 with highlights including Dyson’s first standalone store in Singapore, Wild Rice theatre and studio, TFX fitness centre, and Golden Village multiplex.

 As for the food, the headliners include famed Japanese ramen Afuri, Open Farm Community’s Noka, Little Caesar, Tsuta Japanese Soba Noodles, and designer store GRAFUNKT’s first bistro.